 Follow me on:

-The propositions we are working on within the CWT team, is circular water, the reuse of valuable nutrients, desalination, (waste) water purification and the development of biobased water treatment chemicals.
-But also disinfection technologies, fast micro-organism monitoring and technologies for energy efficiency in the water domain are topicss of research.
+Within the Circular Water Technologies (CWT) team, our focus lies on several key propositions; circular water, the reuse of valuable nutrients, desalination, (waste) water purification, and the development of biobased and biodegradable water treatment chemicals.
+Additionally, we explore disinfection technologies, rapid monitoring of micro-organisms and pollutants, and technologies contributing to the energy transition in the water domain.

 While Wageningen is renowned for its expertise in agriculture, horticulture, and the food industry, the issues we address are relevant across various industries, given their extensive water usage.
 These sectors share a common water chain and face similar challenges, particularly the demand for sufficient and clean, fresh water.
 Working on the WUR campus allows me to cultivate a multidisciplinary approach to water-related issues, contributing to a biobased and sustainable economy.

 My educational background includes a degree in Analytical Chemistry from HU University of Applied Sciences Utrecht, in Environment, Technology & Ecotoxicology at the Open University (OU), and in Management topics (OU).
 Despite my formal education, I am continually learning through engaging in challenging activities, for which the WUR society provides an excellent environment.